 M.A. in Theory and Research

-Students in the M.A. program are expected to complete 36 hours of coursework as well as either a thesis or comprehensive oral examination.
-All 36 courses must be at the 500-level or above, and a minimum cumulative GPA of 3.0 is required for graduation.M.A.
+Students in the M.A. program in Communication Studies with an emphasis in Theory and Research enroll in courses at the 500-level or above.
+A minimum cumulative GPA of 3.0 is required for graduation.Learn more about M.A.
 Theory and Research Courses

 Students who elect to write a thesis work closely with a faculty member on a research study that ultimately is intended to make a meaningful contribution to the Communication Studies discipline.
 The completion of a thesis is not a graduation requirement.